Derek Dennis: Saskatchewan Roughriders

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

-Three days after his release from the Roughriders, Dennis re-signed with the Calgary Stampeders on February 16, 2018.
+Three days after his release from the Roughriders, Dennis re-signed with the Stampeders on February 16, 2018.
 He started all 18 regular season games and two post-season games for the Stampeders at left tackle and finished the season as a member of the 106th Grey Cup championship team.
 In 2019 Dennis started 16 game's for the Stampeders, 14 at LT and 2 at RT, and was named a West Division All-Star for a third time in his career.
 Dennis was not re-signed by the Stampeders following the 2019 season and became a free agent on February 11, 2020.

 XFL

-On February 18, 2020, one week after becoming a free agent, Dennis signed with the XFL as a member of the XFL's Team 9 practice squad.
-He signed with the New York Guardians on February 25, 2020.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+On February 18, 2020, one week after becoming a free agent, Dennis signed with the XFL as a member of the league's Team 9 practice squad.
+He signed with the XFL's New York Guardians on February 25, 2020.
+He played in the final two games (February 29 and March 7) before the rest of the XFL season was cancelled due to the COVID-19 pandemic.
+He later had his contract terminated when the XFL suspended operations on April 10, 2020.